Linsey Dawn McKenzie: Personal life

 In 1996, when she was 17, McKenzie became involved in an extramarital affair with 27-year-old Wimbledon footballer Dean Holdsworth.
 The relationship received widespread attention in the British media.

 In 1998, she became engaged to actor Michael Greco, who at the time was playing the role of Beppe di Marco in the BBC soap opera EastEnders.
 She twice became pregnant over the course of her 15-month relationship with Greco, but miscarried both times.

 McKenzie began dating 21-year-old Terry Canty in 2000.
 The couple married on 21 April 2001 and Canty performed with McKenzie in her first heterosexual hardcore photoshoots and video.
 Scenes featuring the couple were released on the 2001 DVD Ultimate Linsey.
 The couple separated six weeks after their wedding and divorced in 2001.

 In 2004, McKenzie began a relationship with former Wimbledon and Northern Ireland footballer Mark Williams.
-On 16 May 2005, she gave birth to the couple's son.
+On 16 May 2005, she gave birth to the couple's son, Luca Scott Mark Williams.
 McKenzie married Williams on 5 January 2006.